ibm-cloud-docs/openwhisk/cli_install.md

 ### API Gateway authentication
 {: #cli_apigw_authentication}

-The OpenWhisk CLI required you to run the `wsk bluemix login` to be able to configure the API Gateway authorization for management of your APIs by using the `wsk api` command.
-With the {{site.data.keyword.openwhisk_short}} CLI plug-in, you don't need to run `wsk bluemix login`.
+The OpenWhisk CLI required you to run the `wsk ibmcloud login` to be able to configure the API Gateway authorization for management of your APIs by using the `wsk api` command.
+With the {{site.data.keyword.openwhisk_short}} CLI plug-in, you don't need to run `wsk ibmcloud login`.
 Instead, when you use the `ibmcloud login` command to log in to {{site.data.keyword.cloud_notm}}, the {{site.data.keyword.openwhisk}} plug-in automatically utilizes your current login and target information.
 Now you can manage your APIs by using the `ibmcloud fn api` command.

 ### Migrating deployment scripts
 {: #cli_migrating_deploy_scripts}